inab/python-extended-json-schema-validator/README.md

   --verbose-report      When this flag is enabled, the report also embeds the json contents which were validated --error-report        When this flag is enabled, the report only includes the entries with errors --dot-report FILENAME TITLE
-                        Store representation of the schemas in a file using DOT format, with the title given in the second param
-  --invalidate          Caches are invalidated on startup --read-only           When this flag is enabled, the caches are read-only, avoiding expensive operations related to the caches
-  --warm-up             Caches are warmed up on startup --lazy-load           Caches are warmed up in a lazy way -V, --version         show program's version number and exit
+                        Depict the schemas in a file using DOT format, providing the title given in the second param --invalidate          Caches managed by the extensions are invalidated on startup --read-only           When this flag is enabled, the caches managed by the extensions are read-only, avoiding expensive operations related to the caches --warm-up             Caches managed by the extensions are warmed up on startup --lazy-load           Caches managed by the extensions are warmed up in a lazy way -V, --version         show program's version number and exit
 ```